xvalovic/swi1-2017-even-git/CZJanRichter.md

 Please DO NOT delete me (this line) and add 3 dots at the end...

 Please change me... ok, you are different
+Oh, you changed so much since we met first time